Piyush066/Pac-man/README.md

 - Dynamic Difficulty: Adjustable levels of difficulty for an enhanced gaming experience.
 - Customizable: Easily modify the maze, character sprites, and game settings.

+---

+## Installation

+Prerequisites
+Ensure you have the following installed:

+- Python 3.x (Python 3.6 or above recommended)
+- pip for managing Python packages

+Steps to Install

 ```bash
 # Clone the repository